LekhaTopil/Waze-Churn-Prediction/README.md

 ## **1. Exploratory Data Analysis**

-The project began with an in-depth Exploratory Data Analysis, where I:
+The project began with an in-depth **Exploratory Data Analysis**, where I:

 •	Examined missing values to assess patterns and randomness.

 •	Analyzed data distributions to detect skewness.

-•	Engineered new features to better capture churn-related behaviors.
+•	**Engineered new features** to better capture churn-related behaviors.

-•	Handled outliers using percentile-based thresholds to maintain data integrity and realistic expectations.
+•	Handled outliers using **percentile-based thresholds** to maintain data integrity and realistic expectations.

 ## **2. Hypothesis Testing**